The-Taggart-Institute/wireguard-3-ways/README.md

 - Wireguard networking strategies
 - Basic mesh networking principals

+## Requirements

+### Technical Requirements

+This workshop uses [Podman](https://podman.io) for its demonstrations.
+It can be installed on Linux, Windows or macOS.
+On Windows, Podman Desktop will require either [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) or Hyper-V to virtualize a small Linux kernel.
+We will also use Podman Compose, which is a package install for Linux, but [Podman Desktop](https://podman-desktop.io/docs/compose) can support this function as well.

+The workshop will also use [Zellij](https://zellij.dev) for easy terminal control of the containers.
+If not participating with the provided resources, I recommend installing it.

+The containers will have several terminal-based text editors installed (Vim, Nano, Helix) to suit your preference.
+But you will be editing text in the terminal.

+### Prerequisites

+Familiarity with the Linux command line will be extremely helpful in this workshop.
+As will familiarity with basic networking concepts such as subnets and firewall rules.

 ## Usage

 Here are provided 3 "recipes" for creating Wireguard networks, in increasing complexity—and utility.
 Each is comprised of [Podman](https://podman.io) containers, networked together.
 They can be run on any platform that Podman supports, but for the HOPE workshop, a cloud VM will be provided for participants.

 ## The Recipes

+I know it says "3 ways" on the box, but actually we need to start with a fundamental dish before moving on to the real recipes.

 ### 0. A Simple Mesh